Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Experimental analysis

 \subsection{Anatomically aware pretraining}

 In this section, we analyze the impact of the initial weights of the neural network, when starting the PE detection training.
-For a better evaluation of our method, we decided to evaluate against two baseline initializations:
+For a better evaluation of our method, we decided to evaluate against two other initializations (a weak and a strong baseline, respectively):

 \begin{enumerate} \item Random initialization, using He initialization \cite{he2015delving}.
-Standard initialization, representing a lower bound of performance, and a weak baseline. \item Imagenet-21K \cite{ridnik2021imagenet} pretrained model, imported from the Timm library \cite{rw2019timm}.
+This is a standard initialization procedure that represents a lower bound of performance and represents a weak baseline. \item Imagenet-21K \cite{ridnik2021imagenet} pretrained model, imported from the Timm library \cite{rw2019timm}.
 As shown in BiT \cite{kolesnikov2020big}, pretraining on natural images can significantly improve performance of a model even when shifting the task to recognition in the medical domain.
-We consider this as a strong baseline. \end{enumerate}
+This represents a strong baseline. \end{enumerate}

-Comparing the two baselines is valuable since it allows us to better understand the importance of pretraining, even when performed on very different domains.
+Comparing our anatomically aware approach with the two baselines is valuable since it allows us to better understand the importance of pretraining, even when performed on very different domains.
 Most relevant research operate on small datasets, whereas showing the benefit of pretraining in the large data regime is essential in light of large datasets emerging in the medical AI space \cite{RsnaPEDataset,baid2021datasetbig}.

-Our localization pretraining is performed by learning to regress 20 anatomical landmarks, listed in the implementation details.
+\textbf{Our anatomical localization pretraining} is performed by learning to regress 20 anatomical landmarks, listed in the implementation details Section \ref{section:impl}.
 These landmarks were detected using a state-of-the-art model \cite{ghesu2017keypoints} and were selected based on their prevalence in the data.
 The aim was to use as many landmarks as possible, while maximizing the number of usable studies.
-The landmarks are only necessary in the pretraining phase, so this does not impact the number of studies available for the final training.
+The landmarks are only necessary in the pretraining stage, so this does not impact the number of studies available for the final training.
 While 4 3D points would have been sufficient to determine the 3D homography, the use of additional 16 landmarks compensates for the detection noise \cite{Hartley2004Geometry}, allowing the network to learn a more stable representation of the 3D homography from the current study to the standardized view.

-To maximize performance, we start from the already powerful Imagenet-21K pretrained weights, aiming to demonstrate that the model can be further improved for our task.